Building an Emergency Fund in 2023

 There is no catch, however it’s important to note the tax implications of your gains.
 Uncle Sam won’t let you earn interest without taxing it.
 Rude, I know.

-Come tax season, you’ll receive a 1099-INT form from Betterment, and the interest will be taxed as earned income (added to your total income for the year).
+Come tax season, you’ll receive a 1099-INT form, and the interest will be taxed as earned income (added to your total income for the year).
 If this is news to you, it may be because you haven’t earned enough interest income in your traditional savings account for it to be noticeable during tax time.
 Paying taxes on income is a GOOD PROBLEM to have.
 It means you’re earning money.

 Want the Spark Notes version of this entire blog post?